 Why jquery.slim.js?url Behaves Differently in Vite

-In a Vite project, jquery/dist/jquery.slim.js and jquery/dist/jquery.slim.js?url are fundamentally different imports.
-The ?url suffix switches Vite into "asset mode," returning a string URL instead of an executable module.
+jquery/dist/jquery.slim.js and jquery/dist/jquery.slim.js?url do completely different things in Vite.
+The ?url suffix switches Vite into "asset mode" — you get a string URL, not an executable module.

 The core difference